 Smart Meter Home Surveillance for Criminals

 Other smart meter critics dislike the surveillance aspect of smart meters.
 Electric-use data hacked from a wireless smart meter can be used by criminals to determine when people are home.
-That gives them a window to safely break in.
+That gives them a window to safely break into a residence they know to be vacant.

 Smart Meter Fires